martedesco/workshop-from-zero-to-hero/README.md

 #### Step 1: Set up your GitHub.com account

-For this workshop you will use you public GitHub acction, and join the workshop organization. provided by GitHub.
+For this workshop you will use a public GitHub action, and join the workshop organization. provided by GitHub.
 This organization is part of a GitHub Enterprise Cloud subscription, **that is similar to the one you have in your enterprise**.

 The organization is configured to allow you to create private projects for your enterprise or customers in a secure place.